Comparing the Microsoft identity platform endpoint and Azure AD v1.0 endpoint

 profilescope affords your app access to all other basic information about the user such as their name, preferred username, object ID, and so on in the id_token.

 These scopes allow you to code your app in a minimal-disclosure fashion so you can only ask the user for the set of information that your app needs to do its job.
-For more information on these scopes, see the v2.0 scope reference.
+For more information on these scopes, see the Microsoft identity platform scope reference.

-The v2.0 endpoint issues a smaller set of claims in its tokens by default to keep payloads small.
-If you have apps and services that have a dependency on a particular claim in a v1.0 token that is no longer provided by default in a v2.0 token, consider using the optional claims feature to include that claim.
+The Microsoft identity platform endpoint issues a smaller set of claims in its tokens by default to keep payloads small.
+If you have apps and services that have a dependency on a particular claim in a v1.0 token that is no longer provided by default in a Microsoft identity platform token, consider using the optional claims feature to include that claim.

-There are a few restrictions to be aware of when using v2.0.
+There are a few restrictions to be aware of when using Microsoft identity platform.

-When you build applications that integrate with the Microsoft identity platform, you need to decide whether the v2.0 endpoint and authentication protocols meet your needs.
-The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than v2.0.
-However, v2.0 introduces significant benefits for developers.
+When you build applications that integrate with the Microsoft identity platform, you need to decide whether the Microsoft identity platform endpoint and authentication protocols meet your needs.
+The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than Microsoft identity platform.
+However, Microsoft identity platform introduces significant benefits for developers.

 Here's a simplified recommendation for developers at this point in time:

-- If you want or need to support personal Microsoft accounts in your application, or you're writing a new application, use v2.0.
+- If you want or need to support personal Microsoft accounts in your application, or you're writing a new application, use Microsoft identity platform.
 But before you do, make sure you understand the limitations discussed in this article.

-- If you're migrating or updating an application that relies on SAML, you can't use v2.0.
-Instead, refer to the v1.0 guide.
+- If you're migrating or updating an application that relies on SAML, you can't use Microsoft identity platform.
+Instead, refer to the Azure AD v1.0 guide.

-The v2.0 endpoint will evolve to eliminate the restrictions listed here, so that you'll only ever need to use the v2.0 endpoint.
-In the meantime, use this article to determine whether the v2.0 endpoint is right for you.
-We'll continue to update this article to reflect the current state of the v2.0 endpoint.
-Check back to reevaluate your requirements against v2.0 capabilities.
+The Microsoft identity platform endpoint will evolve to eliminate the restrictions listed here, so that you'll only ever need to use the Microsoft identity platform endpoint.
+In the meantime, use this article to determine whether the Microsoft identity platform endpoint is right for you.
+We'll continue to update this article to reflect the current state of the Microsoft identity platform endpoint.
+Check back to reevaluate your requirements against Microsoft identity platform capabilities.

 Restrictions on app registrations

-For each app that you want to integrate with the v2.0 endpoint, you can create an app registration in the Microsoft Application Registration Portal.
-Alternatively, you can register an app using the App registrations (Preview) experience in the Azure portal.
-Existing Microsoft account apps are not compatible with the preview portal, but all AAD apps are, regardless of where or when they were registered.
+For each app that you want to integrate with the Microsoft identity platform endpoint, you can create an app registration in the new App registrations experience in the Azure portal.
+Existing Microsoft account apps are not compatible with the preview portal, but all Azure AD apps are, regardless of where or when they were registered.

 App registrations that support work and school accounts and personal accounts have the following caveats: